 Carbon steel pocket knives are commonly built for rough use where toughness and sturdiness is important.
 Carbon steel blades are standard in survival/camping knives and swords.
 They take a razor-sharp edge and are relatively easy to re-sharpen.

-If you need more information on picking up pocket knife then don't forget to read out best pocket knife guide.
-We've explained everything there from blade types to handle material.
+If you need more information on picking up pocket knife then don't forget to read our best pocket knife guide.
+We explained everything there about various knives' attributes

 Advantages of Carbon Steel Blade Knives